travis-ci/docs-travis-ci-com/user/notifications.md

         - http://your-domain.com/notifications
         - http://another-domain.com/notifications

-As with other notification types you can specify when webhook payloads will be sent:
+As with other notifications types you can specify when webhook payloads will be sent:

     notifications:
       webhooks: